leafo/lapis-exceptions/README.md

 require("helpers.email").send_email "leafo@example.com", "Hello!", "This is an email"
 ```

-You can find a [example send_mail implementation in the MoonRocks
+You can find an [example send_mail implementation in the MoonRocks
 repository](https://github.com/leafo/moonrocks-site/blob/master/helpers/email.moon).

 An email will be sent to `config.admin_email` every time a new exception type